About Me

 My training and education

 Outside of clinical work, I'm an adjunct professor of counseling at Lewis & Clark Graduate School, and I'm on the Board of Directors of the Synaptic Institute.
 Synaptic is dedicated to providing low cost psychedelic clinical care and training for Oregon patients.
-I am currently working to get my facilitator license to work under the Oregon Health Authority's legal psilocybin program.
+I am a trained and licensed facilitator within Oregon Health Authority's legal psilocybin program.

 Personal